QuBenhao/LeetCode/problems/problems_1553/problem.md

 # 1553.
-Minimum Number of Days to Eat N Oranges
+Minimum Number of Days to Eat N Oranges [Rating: 2048.10]

 <p>There are <code>n</code> oranges in the kitchen and you decided to eat some of these oranges every day as follows:</p>